devonjones/openforge-tutorials/guides/statue_and_secret_door/README.md

 * Games Workshop Washes
   * [Agrax Earthshade](https://amzn.to/2LSxTUD)

 First, prime in black

 ![Black](2019-05-17_07.57.55.jpg)

+Next, paint the wall using the dungeon stone scheme, which is based on [Dwarven Forge](https://shop.dwarvenforge.com/pages/painting-dungeon-game-tiles)

 Then paint in Neutral Grey.
 Don't try to get it in all the crevices.